Last updated on June 28, 2022 3:42 am

 12. Linesman pliers

-Their shorter, harder gripping jaws and larger cutting sections make them one of the best types of electrical pliers work as they can effectively bend and cut various gauged wires.
+Their shorter, harder gripping jaws and larger cutting sections make the best type of electrical pliers work as effectively to bend and cut various gauged wires.

 13. Combination pliers